 NIRCam's two modules operate in parallel to observe a 9.7 arcmin² field of view consisting of two 2.2' × 2.2' fields separated by a ~44" gap.
 Gaps of ~5" also separate the four detectors in each short wavelength module.
 If full field imaging is not required, individual modules or smaller subarrays may be used to increase readout speeds and reduce data volumes.
 To cover larger areas, mosaics are best obtained in combination with primary dithers.

 Twenty-nine NIRCam filters are available for imaging.
 They are classified as extra-wide (R ~ 1), wide (R ~ 4), medium (R ~ 10), and narrow (R ~ 100).
-One filter is selected for each wavelength channel, and both wavelengths are observed simultaneously.
+One filter is selected for each wavelength channel (one short wavelength & one long wavelength filter), and both channels are observed simultaneously.

 Dithering and mosaics